Lancs Roman Roads

 map

-Lidar Image - Ribchester to Croasdale
+Lidar Image - Ribchester to Burrow

 They were not frightened of hills were they!
 You would have thought they would have gone via the Hodder gorge at Whitewell to Dunsop Bridge but no they went over Browsholme Heights.
 The Hodder gorge would not have been easy to get through and was perhaps more vulnerable to an attack.